Virginia Dignum

-Maria Virgínia Ferreira de Almeida Júdice Gamito Dignum (born 2 May 1964, in Lisbon, Portugal) is a Professor of Computer Science at Umeå University, and an Associated Professor at Delft University of Technology.
-She leads the Social and Ethical Artificial Intelligence research group.
+Maria Virgínia Ferreira de Almeida Júdice Gamito Dignum (born 2 May 1964, in Lisbon, Portugal) is a Dutch-Portuguese researcher on Artificial Intelligence.
+She is Professor of Computer Science at Umeå University, and an Guest Professor at University of Amsterdam.
+She leads the Responsible Artificial intelligence research group and is director of the AI Policy Lab.
 Her research and writing considers responsible AI and the development evaluation of human-agent team work, thereby aligning with Human-Centered Artificial Intelligence themes.